xy-zheng/Segmented-Linear-Regression-Tree/README.md

 * SLRT.py

 The SLRT module is the implementation of Algorithm 1 in section 3.1.
-Please refer to the folder 'examples/eg_simulation1' for an example of the application, which is also the simulation example in section 5.1.
+Please refer to 'eg_simulation1.py' for an example of the application, which is also the simulation example in section 5.1.

 * SLRT_faster.py